WrinkleRelease/anki-cards/src/anki/01-glass-panes/vocab/readme.md

 ## Background Images
 This card calls, and tiles, a small background `.jpg`.
 Drop it in your /collections.media folder and it should sync fine with mobile versions of Anki.

+## Shared Style Sheet
+The three note types in this style pull from a file called `_shared-styles.css`.
+This files

 ## Card Fields
 The Vocab `Note Type` contains the following fields